Mobinapournemat/Software_Eng_Lab/Session 5/README.md

 ## Q3:
 GOF are patterns i.e. proven design solutions to recurring problems.
 SOLID are principles and are not tied to any specific problem domain hence true in any scenario

+## Q4:
+Singleton design pattern violates the Single Responsibility Principle since the objects control how they are created and manage their life-cycle.
+This clearly contradicts the Single Responsibility Principle which states that a class should have one and only one reason for change.
+In order to limit the ability of creating instances of a class, a better alternative is in leveraging the factory or builder design patterns and then encapsulating the object creation logic.
+Another problem with the Singleton design pattern is that you can't extend them easily.
+You would want to take advantage of the Decorator design pattern to change the behavior.